taeukseo/michiganSurveyFE/README.md

 # About

 This GitHub repository contains the package for constructing survey-based individual forecast errors, based on Rozsypal and Schlafmann (2023), and used in Mitra, Seo, and Xu (2025).
-Minor modifications have been made to the original code, namely extending the sample period (from July 1986 - December 2013 to July 1986 - November 2021), as well as simplifying several sections for faster results without changes in output.
+The package includes minor modifications to the original code.
+It extends the sample period (from July 1986 - December 2013 to July 1986 - November 2021), and simplifies several sections for faster results without changes in output.
 For example, the package does not calculate bootstrapped standard errors for average forecast errors in real income growth rates (Figure 1, page 340, Rozsypal and Schlafmann 2023).

 Requirements: An up-to-date Stata installation, Internet connection to download data and custom stata packages.